Avoid A Product Failure with These Expert Criteria for Idea Validation

 "By thoroughly understanding and documenting this qualitative value through customer interviews, you can set your product apart from the competition."

 Founder of ProductPlan

-We can measure the value in various categories, such as money savings or health benefits.
-Customer feedback is one way to check the product's real value proposition.
+You can measure the value in various categories, such as money savings or health benefits.
+Prospective customer feedback is one way to check the product's real value proposition.
 (Source: ProductPlan article)

 Focusing on problems over solutions

-Although it may seem less exciting, shifting focus from problems over to the solutions is beneficial in the long run.
-Benjamin Schmitt, VP of the Product at Dwolla, explains that their team is highly oriented towards customers' pains.
-They gather customer validation information through interviews or support teams and then work with the gathered data.
+Although it may seem less exciting, shifting focus from problems to solutions is beneficial in the long run.
+Benjamin Schmitt, VP of the Product at Dwolla, explains that their team is highly oriented toward customers' pains.
+They gather accurate information through customer validation interviews or support teams and then work with the gathered feedback and data.

 How do they know which problems are a priority?
 Benjamin admits that’s the tricky part.
 Dwolla uses an internal tool to create rankings of problems.
-Afterwards, they align problems with themes, and after some discussions, they create the roadmap.
+Next, they align problems with themes, and after some discussion, they create the roadmap.